nya3jp/tast/docs/codelab_1.md

-We probably wouldn't want to actually test this, since the `date` command is likely very stable by this point and any regressions in it would hopefully be caught long before reaching Chrome OS.
+We probably wouldn't want to actually test this, since the `date` command is likely very stable by this point and any regressions in it would hopefully be caught long before reaching ChromeOS.
 Since there's a cost in writing, running, and maintaining tests, we want to focus on areas where we'll get the most benefit.